Trump Signed 96 Laws In 2017. Here Is What They Do And How They Measure Up

 When President Trump signed the $1.5 trillion tax cut bill on Friday at the White House, he made a bold claim — that his "legislative approvals" were off the charts.
 "No. 1 in the history of our country," he said, citing 88 as the number of bills he had signed into law.

-The actual number of law Trump signed this year is 96.
+The actual number of laws Trump signed this year is 96.
 His claim of historic achievement isn't accurate, either.

+But that didn't stop him from repeating the erroneous claim Wednesday during a visit with firefighters in West Palm Beach, Florida.

-In sheer numbers of bills signed into law in a president's first year in office (Jan.
+He hasn't.
+In sheer numbers of bills signed into law during a president's first year in office (Jan.
 20-Dec.
 31), Trump is behind his six most recent predecessors.

+According to tallies by Govtrack, Trump also trails Nixon, Kennedy and Eisenhower.

-During the tax bill signing, Trump went on to boast that he had exceeded even former President Harry S. Truman.
+In making his claim, Trump also boasted that he had exceeded even former President Harry S. Truman's record for the number of bills signed.

 "Harry Truman had more legislative approvals than any other president and — a record long held," Trump said.
 "And we beat him on legislative approvals, for which I get no credit."